boblloyd/gradle-project-report/README.md

 ## Testing

 Test coverage is not 100% at this time.
-While sufficient edge case testing has been completed, there are not unit tests for all use cases.
+While sufficient functionality, integration, and edge case testing has been completed, there are not unit tests for all branches or lines of code.
 Much of this functionality was done in the Integration Test phase, as Gradle plugin application and task generation requires significant abstraction and mocking.

 Unit tests exist for lower level functionality, such as writing the report to the markdown file.
 While this can easily be abstracted using jUnit temporary files, testing the task, extension, and plugin classes would be much more difficult.
 Cost versus benefit was not significant to move this testing to the integration test phase, via Gradle TestKit functionality.

+Future consideration should be given to ensuring that the code coverage is monitored for the ProjectReport, ProjectReportExtension, ProjectReportModel, and ProjectReportTask classes.
+While these classes are tested via the integrationTests, these tests are slow and costly, when compared to unit tests.
+Unit testing over these would, at this time, be more expensive as they require objects from Gradle's API to be mocked or stubbed.

 ### Gradle TestKit